When it comes to equality, which side of history are you on?

 And so I went about finding my bliss and leaving any structure or person that impeded my happiness.
 And as it turned out, that meant I would leave my parents, my siblings, my Mormon friends (only a few out of a lifetime of friends stuck with me) and my faith.
 And all of the fear that I felt melted away, because those scary stories I was told turned out to be false, and it turned out that following my heart was the right thing to do.
 And I am now in my tenth year together with my husband and we have found our bliss, and so have our six kids that we raise together.”

 Steve’s life is a truth that cannot be denied, nor is it a rare story in the LGBT community.
 John Dehlin did the most in-depth to-date study of Mormons who are LGBT people.
-His research has been peer-reviewed and accepted to be published in medical health journals.
+His research has been peer-reviewed and published in several medical health journals.
 This research entailed interviewing over 1600 Mormon or post-Mormon people who identify as LGBT and these were the results:

 “A minimum of 66% of participants reported engaging in sexual orientation change efforts, usually through multiple methods, and across more than 10 years (on average).
 Religious change efforts such as personal righteousness (e.g., prayer, fasting, scripture study, improved relationship with Jesus Christ) and counseling with church leaders (e.g., bishops), along with individual methods (e.g., introspection, private study, mental suppression) were found to be far more prevalent, and significantly more damaging than therapist-led (e.g., psychotherapy, psychiatry) or group-led change efforts.
 Overall, 0% of those attempting change reported an elimination of same-sex attraction, and less than 4% reported any change in sexual orientation.
 Conversely, the majority of participants reported these efforts to be either ineffective or damaging.”